Boeing Orbital Flight Test 2: Launch delays

 On 9 December 2020, NASA and Boeing announced that 29 March 2021 was the targeted launch date for the OFT-2 mission.
 On 16 December 2020, Boeing officials released the official mission patch for the Orbital Flight Test-2 mission.
 On 18 January 2021, Boeing and NASA announced that they have re-certified Starliner's spacecraft software for the OFT-2 mission.
 In February 2021, the launch date shifted to 25 March 2021, then 2 April 2021, then mid April 2021.
 During April 2021, the launch was scheduled for August/September 2021, with an exact date to be determined.
-In May 2021, the launch was scheduled for 30 July 2021.
+In May 2021, the OFT-2 launch was scheduled for 30 July 2021 at 18:53:32 UTC.

-Prior to the OFT-2 launch attempt, the Crew Dragon Endeavour, which was docked to ISS at "Harmony" forward port for its Crew-2 mission, undocked at 10:45 UTC and relocated to "Harmony" zenith port on 21 July 2021, at 11:35 UTC.
-The OFT-2 launch was scheduled for 30 July 2021 at 18:53:32 UTC.
-On 27 July 2021, NASA, Boeing, and ULA completed the Flight Readiness Review (FRR) for the mission.
+In preparation for this launch, the Crew Dragon Endeavour, which was docked to ISS at the Harmony forward port for its Crew-2 mission, undocked at 10:45 UTC and relocated to the Harmony zenith port on 21 July 2021, at 11:35 UTC.
+On 27 July 2021, NASA, Boeing, and ULA completed the flight readiness review (FRR) for the mission.

-On 29 July 2021, launch preparations were under way at Cape Canaveral Space Launch Complex 41.
-The Atlas V with the Starliner atop had just been rolled out from the Vertical Integration Facility (VIF) to the pad.
-In an entirely separate mission, the Nauka module had docked at the space station earlier that morning, but its thrusters misfired, causing serious anomalies that would make the OFT-2 docking impossible until they were corrected.
+On 29 July 2021, the Atlas V with the Starliner atop had just been rolled out from the Vertical Integration Facility (VIF) to the pad at Cape Canaveral Space Launch Complex 41.
+In an entirely separate mission, the Nauka module had docked at the space station earlier that morning, but its thrusters misfired, causing serious problems that made the ISS unable to receive the OFT-2 visit until they were corrected.
 The Atlas V was immediately rolled back to the VIF, and the launch time was delayed to 3 August 2021 at 17:20:18 UTC.

 Valve failures, August 2021

 Atlas V was rolled out again 2 August 2021.
 The 3 August launch attempt was scrubbed due to technical problems with the propulsion system on Starliner causing another 24 hours recycle, with launch planned for 4 August 2021 at 16:57 UTC.
 Due to unexpected valve position indications in the Starliner propulsion system, the launch was further delayed to later in August while engineering teams investigated the problem.
 As a result, the Atlas V was rolled back to the VIF again for further testing.
-On 13 August 2021, Boeing decided to return the spacecraft back to the Commercial Crew and Cargo Processing Facility in order to perform a deeper-level troubleshooting of the thirteen propulsion system valves, causing the launch to be delayed for another year.
+On 13 August 2021, Boeing decided to remove the spacecraft from the Atlas V and return it to the Commercial Crew and Cargo Processing Facility in order to perform a deeper-level troubleshooting of the thirteen propulsion system valves, causing the launch to be delayed for another year.
 The time needed for analysis and correction of the problem forced the launch to be delayed until the launch complex was once again available in May 2022.